 A wallet is a small software program used for online purchase transactions.
 Many payment solution companies, such as CyberCase, offer free Wallet software that allows several methods of payment to be defined within the wallet (for example, several different credit cards).

 There are five types of digital storage available for your use: Online Wallet: Online wallets run on the cloud, so they can be accessed from multiple devices with an Internet connection.
 Online wallets are practical and convenient too.

 Pre-paid Payment Instruments (PPIs) are defined in the RBI Guidelines issued under the Payment and Settlements Systems Act, 2005 as payment instruments that facilitate the purchase of goods and services, including funds transfer, against the value stored on such instruments.
 PPIs are one component of the Payment System.

 PayPal is another cheap payment gateway.
 In addition, it is a secure payment platform, so you have to enter your bank details in each online store where you want to buy.

-A digital wallet also known as "e-Wallet" refers to an electronic device or online service that allows an individual to make electronic transactions.
-This can include purchasing items on-line with a computer or using a smartphone to purchase something at a store.
+A digital wallet, also known as an "e-Wallet", means an electronic device or online service that allows an individual to make electronic transactions.
+It includes purchasing items on-line with a computer or using a smartphone to purchase something at a store.